Drury Lane: A Historic Thoroughfare in the Heart of London’s Theatreland

 Where is Drury Lane?

 Drury Lane is located in the heart of London’s West End, within the City of Westminster and the London Borough of Camden.
-Running parallel to Kingsway and just a stone’s throw from Covent Garden, the street sits in the midst of London’s vibrant Theatreland.
+Running to the west of Kingsway and just a stone’s throw from Covent Garden, the street sits in the midst of London’s vibrant Theatreland.

 It stretches from the junction with High Holborn in the north to Aldwych in the south, passing close to several iconic landmarks and bustling entertainment venues.